OUR STAFF

 GRAEME LOTEN

 Graeme is a retired diplomat, who served as British Ambassador to Rwanda and Burundi from 1998-2001.
-He is the chair of the CBH governance subcommittee.
+He is the Treasurer of CBH.

 ALAN SENDOREK

-Alan is Director of Communications and Corporate Affairs at The Arch Company, the UK’s largest small business landlord.
-He previously worked for QPR FC on their new stadium and training ground projects and as a Special Adviser to Prime Minister David Cameron in 10 Downing Street.
+Alan is a communications and corporate reputation expert who has worked in politics, sport and private equity.
+He previously worked for QPR FC on their new stadium and training ground projects and as a Special Adviser to David Cameron in 10 Downing Street and the Foreign, Commonwealth and Development Office.

 SARAH LUDLOW